Andrew Ormond

 Andrew Ormond is an Irish hurler who plays club hurling for JK Brackens and at inter-county level with the Tipperary senior hurling team.

 Career

 On 3 February 2024, he made his league debut for Tipperary in the opening round of the 2024 National Hurling League against Dublin, scoring a point as Tipperary won by 2–27 to 0–22.

+On 10 May 2025, Ormond scored 2-1 against Clare in Ennis as Tipperary defeated Clare by 4-18 to 2-21 for their first win in the Munster championship since April 2023.

-On 20 July in the 2025 All-Ireland final, Ormond started in the half-forward line as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.
+On 20 July in the 2025 All-Ireland final, Ormond started in the half-forward line and scored two points early in the second half as Tipperary came from six points down to defeat Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.

+In November 2025, Ormond won his first PwC All-Star award when he named in the team for 2025 in the half-forward line.